Kingfisher survives Blanchard scare at state

 OKLAHOMA CITY — The Kingfisher-Blanchard Class 4A state quarterfinal at State Fair Arena Wednesday would not be a repeat of the No. 1-ranked Yellowjackets’ 91-52 romp over the Lions at Blanchard on Jan.
 19.

-The Yellowjackets would need a 18-9 fourth quarter spurt and some free throwing (21 of 27) to beat Blanchard, 46-34 to advance to a 9:30 a.m.
-Friday semifinal against Classen SAS At Northeast, who beat Mount St. Mary's, 49-47 earlier in the morning.
+The Yellowjackets would need an 18-9 fourth quarter spurt and some free throwing (21-of-27) to beat Blanchard, 46-34 to advance to a 9:30 a.m.
+Friday semifinal against Classen SAS At Northeast, who beat Mount St. Mary’s, 49-47 earlier in the morning.

 Bijan Cortes, who had 11 three-pointers in the first meeting, had only one Wednesday in leading the Yellowjackets with 22 points.
 He had a career-high 46 in the first meeting.
 He was four of seven from the field and one of three from three-point.